What's new in Joomla 4.1?

 Child templates

-To create a child template go to System " Templates " Website or Management templates (do not confuse this with template styles) and click on the desired template.
+To create a child template, go to System " Templates " Website or Management templates (do not confuse this with template styles) and click on the desired template.

 You can modify the information in the xml file and copy the files you want to modify from the main template to the Child Template.
-Any files not in the Child Template are automatically loaded from the main template.
+All files not in the Child Template are automatically loaded from the main template.

-Customizing colors in Cassiopeia
+Modifying colours in Cassiopeia

 To do this, go to the Users " Manage " options page and select "Force two-step authentication" for the website (frontend), admin (admin area) or both and then the option to choose a user group appears.

-This way you can, for example, force only Super Users to use this extra security.
+This way, you can, for example, force only Super Users to use this extra security.

 Icons in menu item